 Health checks

-Generally on the third day of your hospital stay, we’ll undertake the following care and checks for your baby.
+Generally on the third day of your hospital stay, we’ll undertake the following health checks for your baby.

 Blue Book